kitx2/SteadyKopitiam/README.md

 IS3261 Android Project
 Developed by @kitx2 and @JingYuOng

-Steady Kopitiam app promotes healthy eating among NUS SoC students.
+Steady Kopitiam app promotes healthy eating among NUS computing students.
 With our Steady Picks feature, we recommend food carrying the nutrient you need for the day.